-The Institute has three types of student bursary:
+The Institute has the following types of student bursary:

 Value of Bursaries

-It is the Institute’s policy to retain flexibility about the value of bursaries in order to respond to the needs of an individual student, and to make best use of the funding available in each of the three types of bursary funds.
+It is the Institute’s policy to retain flexibility about the value of bursaries in order to respond to the needs of an individual student, and to make best use of the funding available in each of the bursary funds.

 Use of Bursary Funding

-Bursary funding may be applied to the payment of fees and/or student maintenance.
+Bursary funding may be applied to the payment of fees and/or student maintenance and in some cases other costs.
 Each case is considered individually.

 - Full and part-time students are eligible for bursary funding.